August 31st

 Commentary:

-श्रवणम् (śravaṇam) of धर्म (dharma - virtue)!
-Call it heeding, hearing, comprehending, listening to or about virtuousness.
+श्रवणम् (śravaṇam) of धर्म (dharma—virtue) can be described as heeding, hearing, comprehending, or listening to virtue.

-When one understands and comprehends dharma completely, in its truest sense, one attains the highest knowledge.
-There is nothing higher or better than that.
+When one fully understands and comprehends dharma in its truest sense, he achieves the highest form of knowledge.
+There is nothing greater or more fulfilling than this.

-The greatest virtues are those which are most useful to other people.
-Be virtuous!
+The greatest virtues are those that bring the most benefit to others.
+Embrace virtue—be virtuous!

 pada vigrahaH: